 How to do reserves:

-Reserves let students have access to course materials
+Reserves let your students have access to course materials

 Need items placed on reserve or help with posting eReserves to Moodle?

-To ensure your reserve shelf has all required readings, please send book lists to either the Reserves Librarian Amanda Ross or the Dean's assistant when due.
+To ensure your reserve shelf has all required readings, please send booklists to either the Reserves Librarian Katherine Casey or the Dean's assistant when due.
 Requests for eReserves can come at any time during the semester, though please be aware that some eReserves require copyright permission, which can take time to secure.
-It is recommended you let the Reserves Librarian know of your eReserve needs at the same time you submit your book lists.
+It is recommended you let the Reserves Librarian know of your eReserve needs at the same time you submit your course's booklist.
 If a portion of a work needed for your class does not fall under fair use, the Reserves Librarian will verify licenses and/or request permissions for use.
 In addition to copyright compliance, the Reserves Librarian will help with digitizing & posting eReserve materials (such as texts, films, or audio) to Moodle.*

 Want to see what reserves are on the reserve shelf?

 To search what books are on reserves, use the Phillips's Library Catalog Reserve tab.
 This tab will search all materials associated with the Reserve Shelf in the library.
 It is recommended you search by course code and instructor name.
 You can narrow down your results in the left hand side bar to be sure you have the specific course you're looking for.
 Please note the location of the results and their availability, as some reserves are reference books merely associated with a class (and therefore still on the reference shelves), or are checked out.